1. The Event.

 While it has been noticed that Tim Cook seemed to feel really comfortable on stage, it was too long.
 For me it started with a real downer.
 I don’t care about HBO, as I live in Germany.
 Then, the MacBook.
 Leaked before, still exiting.
 Nice engineering.
 But why rub the gold in peoples faces from the beginning?

 your dick ).
 Pricing.
 The “Edition”.
-I would rather buy a car for that money.
+I would rather buy a car for that money, or a great bicycle.

 After HealthKit, Apple introduced ResearchKit, so that scientists can use all that Data iPhones (and more so that new sensor monster named Apple Watch) can generate for figure out how diseases develop, in order to find cures.
 That sounds great, and Apple is promising that they will not get the data.
 Also, they announced that they are going to open source ResearchKit.1